atinanit/IEO_UCEC/projectseUCEC.md

 dge <- dge[,mask]
 ```

-With 4 paired samples removed, we need to recalculate the variables:
+With 4 paired samples removed, we need to recalculate the variables and make the hierarchical clustering shown in Figure S8:

 ```r